Last updated: April 17, 2018

 On this page

 A year of service is based on the anniversary of the employee's date of hire.
 As long as recall rights are maintained, both auxiliary and regular employees receive credit for each completed year of service.

 Credit is based on the original hire date, regardless of how many hours the employee has worked in the time period.
 Partial years of service are not counted.

 This definition of a year of service only applies to the calculation of the continuous service merit factor for competitions.

 The completed years of service are calculated from the final date of paneling, when the hiring panel identifies a successful candidate, and not the closing date of the competition.

-The BC Public Service Agency will verify and calculate years of continuous service, whether or not you are working with us on your competition.
-Contact AskMyHR for assistance.
+The BC Public Service Agency will verify and calculate years of continuous service, whether or not you're working with us on your competition.